-- Independent Director - Chair of our NCG Committee
+- Independent Director

+- Chair of our NCG Committee

+- Compensation Committee

 - Business Operations

 - Consumer Products

 - Corporate Governance

 - Corporate Strategy & Business Development

+- Ethics/Corporate Social Responsibility

 - Executive Leadership & Management

 - International Business Experience

-- Marketing/Sales & Brand Management
+- Marketing/Sales or Brand Management

 - Mergers & Acquisitions

+- Public Company Executive Experience

 Sherianne James was appointed to our Board in October 2018.
 Ms. James has served as Chief Marketing Officer of Essilor of America since August 2017 and SVP of Customer Engagement since March 2020, and previously was Vice President, Consumer Marketing for the company since July 2016.
 From February 2011 to July 2016, she held positions of increasing responsibility in marketing and operations for Transitions Optical, a division of Essilor of America, culminating in her role as Vice President of Transitions Optical from April 2014 to July 2016.
 From July 2005 through December 2010, Ms. James was Senior Marketing Manager for Russell Hobbs/Applica.
 She previously held a number of key project manager, research manager and brand manager positions with Kraft Foods, Inc. and, later, Kraft/Nabisco Foods from June 1995 to June 2005.
 Ms. James earned a B.S. degree in chemical engineering from the University of Florida in 1994 and an MBA from Northwestern University's Kellogg Graduate School of Management in 2002.
-Ms. James currently serves as chair of our NCG Committee.
+Ms. James currently serves as Chair of our NCG Committee and is a member of our Compensation Committee.